ep390/ep390/website/app/assignments/5/page.md

 - Generate ABC notation scores with NotaGen
 - Document at least three generation experiments (inputs, results, observations)
-- Export MIDI from one of the generations
+- Export MIDI from one (or more) of the generations
 - Use the exported MIDI as source material for an original composition in your DAW
 - Add an audio render of your composition to the site and write a short process note